2165522/coursewebsitemidterms/9364A-G6/README.txt

-// README
+/* README.txt */

 This project is a course notes website for the subject Web Technologies and Applications.
 This submission contains the course notes from prelims, and from midterms.
+At the end of every topic, a link to a quiz about that certain topic can be taken by the user.
 The website is hard-coded by our group with the help of the CSS Bootstrap 4 Framework, which helped us make our website responsive to any device screen sizes.